ivantbv/tic-tac-toe/README.md

 This is a browser Tic Tac Toe game written in vanilla JavaScript that has 2 playing modes - versus the computer and versus another player.

+# Code structure

+I practiced and used Factory Functions and the Module Pattern.
+The whole code is wrapped in a Module which has private and public methods, and the ladder gets called.

 # User Interface

 On the main screen there is a box with 2 choices - play against the computer or against another player.